nvh95/jest-preview/README.md

 ### 4. (Optional) Configure external CSS

 Sometimes, there are some CSS files imported outside your current test components (e.g: CSS imported in `src/index.js`, `src/main.tsx`).
 In this case, you can manually add those CSS files to `jest-preview` by `jestPreviewConfigure`.
+Notice that they should be path from root of your project.

 ```js
   // jest.config.js